Auronzo di Cadore

 Auronzo and its lake are located in a typical Dolomite valley, crossed by the Ansiei river and divided into 11 old villages: Cima Gogna, Cella, Villapiccola, Villagrande, Riziò, Reane, Pause, Ligonto, Giralbe, S. Marco and Misurina.

-For trekking lovers, the area boasts a surface of 200 km with easy, medium and difficult paths, and it is crossed by the High level routes n.
+For trekking lovers, the area boasts a surface of 200 km with easy, medium and difficult paths, and it is crossed by the Alpine Path of the Dolomites n.
 3, 4 and 5.
 Mountain bike lovers can choose among many paths, according to their physical training.
 The cycle path is suitable for everyone: you can go along the lake from one bench to the other.
-The lake has formed in the 30s after the dam bearing the same name was built at the beginning of the village.
+The lake of Auronzo has formed in the 30s after the dam bearing the same name was built at the beginning of the village.
 Here you can perform canoeing, fishing (also along the Ansiei river) or rent a pedalo.

 In winter you can go skiing on the slopes in Monte Agudo, perfectly covered with snow, or cross-country skiing in Palus San Marco.
 If you don't like skiing, you can learn how to drive sled dogs, skate in the indoor skating rink, try the thrill of the go-kart on ice or watch the Italian snow motor racing championship.